formkiq/formkiq-client-sdk-python/docs/RulesetsApi.md

 Delete Rule

-Delete Rule; ONLY available with FormKiQ Enterprise
+Delete Rule; available as an Add-On Module

 ### Example